edenlabllc/kodjin.cli/docs/global-options.md

 When running kodjin-cli, you can specify global options to customize its behavior.
 For instance, you may choose an output folder for logs or define a specific server if it differs from the default.
 Below is a list of available options, along with descriptions and usage examples.

-In case opation uses an argument they should be separated with a space.
-In this documentation arguments are mentioned in angle brackets
+In case option uses an argument they should be separated with a space.
+In this documentation arguments are mentioned in angle brackets.

 ## -s, --server <SERVER>

-If you want to use server that differ from defaulf you can add `--server` option.
+If you want to use server that differ from default you can add `--server` option.
 To see the default version of the server use [server list command](/command-server/#list)

 **Usage:**
 ```shell